dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-versions.md

 dbt Core releases follow [semantic versioning](https://semver.org/) guidelines.
 For more on how we use semantic versions, see [How dbt Core uses semantic versioning](#how-dbt-core-uses-semantic-versioning).

-:::tip Coming soon
+:::tip In dbt Cloud, simply "keep on latest version" <Lifecycle status='beta' />

+_Is it Core?
+Is it Cloud?
+From now on, it's just dbt._

-Currently, dbt Labs is running a beta for the **Keep on latest version** setting in dbt Cloud &mdash; no more manual upgrades and easier access to new dbt features.
-For further details, refer to [Upgrade Core version in Cloud](/docs/dbt-versions/upgrade-core-in-cloud).
+As a dbt Cloud customer, you get early access to new functionality before it lands in final releases of dbt Core, without the hassle of managing your own version upgrades.
+For more details, refer to [Upgrade Core version in Cloud](/docs/dbt-versions/upgrade-core-in-cloud).

 :::